brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

-With the aid of **Google Maps Geocoding API**, we can get the coordinates we want to know for a place, that is soooo cool!!
+With the aid of **Google Maps Geocoding API**, we can get the coordinates we want to know for a place, that is soooo.. cool!!

 ### Convert coordinate
 Although already having the coordinates in longitude and latitude, sometimes when we want to overlay our data on a map ([for case without a map](https://thsieh4.github.io/datascience/2017/11/01/Build-an-Interactive-Map-with-Longitude-and-Latitude-using-Bokeh-in-Python/)), we need a coordinate transformation.
 Why is that?
 Because